 Sourcing Playground is looking to create trust and transparency to help make it easier for buyers make more informed sourcing decisions, which will result in them choosing better, compliant suppliers.

-Buyers can easily see which suppliers have social, ethical & sustainable credentials and Sourcing Playground verifies suppliers claims.
+Buyers can easily see which suppliers have social, ethical & sustainable credentials.

 We intend to promote this in a very active way.

 Sourcing Playground intends to constantly educate buyers and suppliers on sustainable and ethical manufacturing processes, as these have benefits for both parties.